hamzeh-sabbagh/docker-symfony/README.md

 ## Installation

+1. clone docker-symphony and books repos in the same directory.
-1. docker-compose up -d
+2. docker-compose up -d
-2. docker ps
+3. docker ps
-3. docker stop `php-container-id`
+4. docker stop `php-container-id`
-3. docker-compose up -d "again to run php container"
+5. docker-compose up -d "again to run php container"

 // This is because of an issue of the receive.php file which tries to connect to rabbitMQ while its not running.